Anders H. Lund

 Primary fields of research

-The aim of the laboratory is to unveil fundamental biological mechanisms and understand how these become perturbed during diseases, most prominently cancer, with the ambition that our findings may contribute to the development of clinical tools.
+The aim of the laboratory is to unveil fundamental biological mechanisms and understand how these become perturbed during diseases, with the ambition that our findings may contribute to the development of clinical tools.

-Technically, the lab spans widely from the identification of disease-relevant genes in functional screens or genome-wide studies, over genetic and biochemical studies in cell culture models to advanced mouse genetics.
+Technically, the lab spans widely and includes the identification of disease-relevant genes in functional screens, advanced next-gen sequencing techniques, genetic and biochemical studies in cell culture models and advanced mouse genetics.

 Recent research highlights

 We demonstrate here that ribosomes, the ‘protein factories’ in our cells, can be altered by cancer genes.

 We show here that MIR31HG impacts the secretion of factor involved in inflammation and tumorsuppression.